Special Topics - Social Skills

 Superflex takes on One-Sided Sid, Un-Wonderer and the Team of Unthinkables / Winner, Michelle Garcia; Madrigal, Stephanie. -- San Jose, Ca: Think Social Publishing, 2013. ix, 74 p. ; 22 cm. + CD-ROM

 In this comic book for children, Superflex helps Aiden overcome the Unthinkables, One-Sided Sid and Un-Wonderer, who work together to keep kids thinking and talking only about themselves and not others.
 Aimed at children 5-11 years and especially designed for high functioning children with autism spectrum disorders, ADHD and other social or learning difficulties.
 CD includes support documents.

 Talk and work it out / Meiners, Cheri J. -- Minneapolis, Minn.: Free Spirit Publishing, 2005.
 35 p.

 Written for children, this book teaches about peaceful conflict resolution.
 It encourages children to calm down, talk about the problem, listen to others, think about ways to solve the problem and find the best solution.
 Includes information and extension activities for parents and teachers.

 CC 305.2313 MEI [P12101]

 TalkAbility : people skills for verbal children on the autism spectrum - a guide for parents / Sussman, Fern. -- Toronto, Ont.: Hanen Centre, 2006. vi, 202 p.

-Aimed at parents and caregivers, this book provides practical strategies that can be used to help young children gain the social skills and language abilities necessary for successful conversations and friendships.
+A Hanen program aimed at parents and caregivers of verbal children with autism or Asperger Syndrome, this book provides practical strategies that can be used to help young children gain the social skills and communication abilities necessary for successful conversations and friendships.
 It also provides information on the best ways to interact with your child.

 SC/AUT SUS [P12337]